If you feel you must surrender your pet, complete this Owner Surrender Form and a team member will contact you to schedule an appointment.

 Before surrendering your pet, we strongly recommend having a veterinarian give vaccines (particularly distemper/parvo and bordetella) to help

 As the pet's owner, you have the best chance of finding your pet a new home.
-By making a determined effort and not surrendering to our shelter,

 Let's face it, even experienced dog owners sometimes need the help of a professional.
 Here are some local dog trainers that may be able to help: